| The world of the periodical essay: Social

 corpus includes the essays of these writers, including their work

+for periodicals.
 However, NEET also

 comprises essays of people who were not part of London’s popular